rghosh92/SS-CNN/README.md

 The scale steerable basis functions are being created in scale_steering_lite.py.
 The dataset splits for MNIST-Scale, FMNIST-Scale and MNIST-Scale-local are provided as well.

-The main code where the SS-CNN is trained is in testSSCNN.py.
+The main code where the SS-CNN is trained is in main_test.py.
 The dataset class is also included in that file, where the images are being resized to twice their size and max-normalized (optional).

-To run on the different datasets, one can simply change the dataset_name paramter in the main function of testSSCNN, along with the training size, batch size and total_epochs.
+To run on the different datasets, one can simply change the dataset_name paramter in the main function of main_test.py, along with the training size, batch size and total_epochs.

-Important to note is that the are predefined networks for each of the datasets in ScaleSteerableInvariant_Network.py, any of which can be used by changing the Networks_to_train parameter in testSSCNN.py.
+Important to note is that the are predefined networks for each of the datasets in ScaleSteerableInvariant_Network.py, any of which can be used by changing the Networks_to_train parameter in main_test.py.